 All commercial cloud services providing public API’s implement a rate-limiting system of some form, primarily to protect systems from abuse and over-utilization of system resources.

 Fortnox rate limit

 When the number of requests reach the rate limit the HTTP 429 (Too Many Requests) is displayed making it very clear if the rate-limit is being enforced.

-Another example would be an application that does 10 API requests within one second, at set intervals of 5 seconds each – this application will never have API calls rejected, since 2.5 seconds after those 10 requests, the burst zone will be fully cleared.
+Another example would be an application that does 10 API requests within one second, at set intervals of 5 seconds each – this application will never have API calls rejected, since it will never reach 240 requests per minute.